The story of Breathe by The Prodigy

 It was the second track to be taken from the band's The Fat of The Land album, which followed on 30th June 1997.
 Breathe packed a huge punch and so did its unnerving accompanying video.

-The song is an undeniable banger, but there's much more to the follow-up to Firestarter than meets the eye.
+The song is an undeniable banger, but there's much more about the follow-up to Firestarter than meets the eye.

 Find out more about the epic track here.